 Find out what different occupations are like by listening to and watching people who do them.

 Useful for finding out why your ideas and choices will change over time.
-Different ideas for teachers, parents and students who like to know a little more.
+Different ideas for teachers, parents and pupils who like to know a little more.

 Will a robot take your job?